nikitakit/self-attentive-parser/README.md

 `--test-path-raw` | Alternative path to test trees that is used for evalb only (used to double-check that evaluation against pre-processed trees does not contain any bugs) | Compare to trees from `--test-path`
 `--eval-batch-size` | Number of examples to process in parallel when evaluating on the test set | 100

-The test trees are assumed to have predicted part-of-speech tags.
+If the parser was trained to have predicted part-of-speech tags as input (via the `--use-tags` flag) the test trees are assumed to have predicted part-of-speech tags.
+Otherwise, the tags in the test trees are not used as input to the parser.

 As an example, after extracting the pre-trained model, you can evaluate it on the test set using the following command: